 1) Make sure your car is on a level surface.
 Stop the engine and wait a few minutes or up to a few hours for the oil to settle as the engine cools down.

 2) Next, find your dipstick.
 This should be right on top of your oil tank.
 Typically, the dipstick is bright yellow with an easy-to-grab ring.

 3) Remove the dipstick and wipe it clean with a rag or paper towel.
 Make note of the etchings and marks on the stick, indicating the proper oil levels.
 Once clean, plunge the stick back into the oil tank making sure it's fully inserted into the tank before you take it out a second time.
-Do not "pump" the stick up and down as this will result in an inaccurate reading!
+Do not "pump" the stick up-and-down as this will result in an inaccurate reading.

-If your oil level is below the bottom line, or if there isn't any oil on the dipstick at all, you should immediately top off your engine oil and make an appointment with your mechanic to inspect for a leak.
+4) Working quickly, check the level of the oil using the guides on the dipstick.
+There will be two marks on the stick indicating the optimum oil level for your engine—the oil level should always be between the two lines.If your oil level is below the bottom line, or if there isn't any oil on the dipstick at all, you should immediately top off your engine oil and make an appointment with your mechanic to inspect for a leak.
 If the oil level is above the line, the oil reservoir is overfilled.
 A small amount of extra oil may not cause any damage to your engine but excessive amounts of oil can cause significant damage to your engine—when too much oil is put into the reservoir, the excess can be pulled into the crankshaft as it spins.